Submit a Review & Earn an Amazon Gift Card

 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and selective CB1 receptor antagonist (IC50 values are 25 and 10 nM for human and rat CB1R, respectively).
+AVE 1625 is a potent and selective CB1 receptor antagonist (IC50 values are 25 and 10 nM for human and rat CB1R, respectively).
 Exhibits >400-fold selectivity for CB1 over CB2 receptors.
 Attenuates Olanzapine (Cat.
 No. 4349) induced weight gain and food intake in rats with no effect on energy expenditure or motility.
 Also improves cognitive function in rodent schizophrenia models and ameliorates extrapyramidal side-effects of antipsychotics.

 |Storage||Store at -20°C|